civican/legisinfo/44-1/bills/C-13/bill_text.md

 language rights are to be given a large, liberal and purposive interpretation;

-language rights are to be interpreted in light of their remedial character; and
+language rights are to be interpreted in light of their remedial character;

-the norm for the interpretation of language rights is substantive equality.
+the norm for the interpretation of language rights is substantive equality; and

+language rights are to be interpreted by taking into account that French is in a minority situation in Canada and North America due to the predominant use of English and that the English linguistic minority community in Quebec and the French linguistic minority communities in the other provinces and territories have different needs.

 ### Section 8